nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

 - the submitted `start` and `end` date range does not match that of the requested `Slot(s)`
 - one or more of the requested `Slot` resources does not exist or already has a `status` of busy
 - a business rule imposed by [Slot Availability Management](appointments_slotavailabilitymanagement.html) is breached, e.g. an organisational slot limit
+- multiple slots were requested for booking but do not meet the criteria for [booking multiple adjacent slots](appointments_use_case_book_an_appointment.html#booking-multiple-adjacent-slots)

 Refer to [Development - FHIR API guidance - error handling](development_fhir_error_handling_guidance.html) for details of error codes.